donet-server/donet/docs/01-Introduction.md

 clients, ClientRepositories which interact and manage the Distributed Objects, and the Distributed Objects themselves.

-The architecture of a DoNet server cluster is made up of 6 different units, or modules:
+The architecture of a DoNet server cluster is made up of 6 different types of services:

 ### **[CA] - Client Agent**

-  The Client Agent component manages connections with **anonymous clients** that are connecting from outside of the internal server network.
+  The Client Agent service manages connections with **anonymous clients** that are connecting from outside of the internal server network.
 Clients do not directly communicate with the DoNet cluster.
 Instead, the Client Agent relays client messages over to the network.
 This component provides two of the main features in a DoNet server cluster, which is **security**